JaqiKal/pixavibe/README.md

 ![x](/documentation/readme-image/existing_feat/edit_profile_pw.webp)

 Hide with Block button, hidden profile is not seen in feeds, and will not appear when searched on.
-Sometimes one simply is in need of some mild curating.
+Sometimes one may need some mild curating...
 Hidden user is still able to see and interact with the blocker.
 In coming development iterations this feature will evolve to become a true block, where no interaction will be permitted from the blocked user.

 ![x](/documentation/readme-image/existing_feat/hide.webp)